Naida1710/Spelling-Bee/README.md

 ![Nav Bar](assets/images/welcome%20message.png)

 -**Start Quiz Button**
 -The Start Quiz button is used to begin the quiz, transitioning the user from the welcome page to the next modal.
 It changes the color when hovered over.
+The button zooms in when hovered.

 ![Start Quiz Button](assets/images/SQ.png)
 ![Hover](assets/images/SQ%20hover.png)